CraryPrimitiveMan/awesome-with-star/awesome/angrykoala_awesome-esolangs.md

 * [ChuckScript](https://github.com/angrykoala/chuckscript) - Unary-based language, where the code is a single number. :star:18
 * [DNA#](https://esolangs.org/wiki/DNA-Sharp) - Language based on the structure of the DNA.
 * [Dots](https://github.com/josconno/dots) - A turing-complete language with only one symbol: ".". :star:2
+* [Emojicode](http://www.emojicode.org) - Full-blown programming language consisting of emojis.
 * [False](http://strlen.com/false-language) - Heavily offuscated language with a minimal implementation.
-* [Fetlang](https://github.com/Property404/fetlang) - Designed such that source code looks like poorly written fetish erotica. :star:1044
+* [Fetlang](https://github.com/Property404/fetlang) - Designed such that source code looks like poorly written fetish erotica. :star:1045
 * [INTERCAL](http://www.catb.org/~esr/intercal/) - Parody language intended to be completely different from other languages.
-* [JSFuck](https://github.com/aemkei/jsfuck) - Esoteric programming style based on the atomic parts of JavaScript. :star:3265
+* [JSFuck](https://github.com/aemkei/jsfuck) - Esoteric programming style based on the atomic parts of JavaScript. :star:3266
 * [LolCode](http://lolcode.org) - Language with keywords based on the lolcat meme expressions.
 * [Malbolge](http://www.lscheffer.com/malbolge.shtml) - Named after the 8th level of hell, is designed to be as difficult as possible to program.
 * [Ook!](http://www.dangermouse.net/esoteric/ook.html) - Brainfuck-based language, where the commands are orangutan words.